 Thrombopoietin is the physiologically relevant regulator of platelet production.
-Although the concept of a platelet growth factor analogous to erythropoietin had been proposed over 40 years ago, it was not until 1994 that the existence of this hematopoietic growth factor was demonstrated and the protein purified [1-5].
+Although the concept of a platelet growth factor analogous to erythropoietin had been proposed in the 1950s, it was not until 1994 that the existence of this hematopoietic growth factor was demonstrated and the protein purified [1-5].
 Although historically called "thrombopoietin" , its discoverers also called it by several other names, including megapoietin , megakaryocyte growth and development factor (MGDF) , and c-Mpl ligand .
 The last name is often used instead of thrombopoietin because the receptor for thrombopoietin, called c-Mpl, was discovered prior to the identification of thrombopoietin and was instrumental in helping to purify the ligand (ie, the c-Mpl ligand) that bound to it.

 This topic will review the biology and physiology of thrombopoietin.
 The potential clinical applications of thrombopoietin, ranging from the management of thrombocytopenic states to improving yields from platelet apheresis, are discussed separately .
 (See "Clinical applications of thrombopoietic growth factors".)